GEM3D/PittPack/README.md

 Please read the LICENSE file for how to use this software

 ## Acknowledgements
-**PittPack** is developed as part of the NSF-GEM3D Award No. 1440638 developed at Department of Mechanical Engineering at University Pittsburgh, PA, USA.
+**PittPack** is developed as part of the NSF-GEM3D Award No. 1440638. <br/>
+It is developed at the Department of Mechanical Engineering at University Pittsburgh, PA, USA.

 ## Contributors